Double Under Pass Defense to Triangle Choke Set Ups: a BJJ Tutorial

 The Double Edged Sword of the Double Under Position

 The more advanced your jiu jitsu gets, the more the old adage of "it takes something to get something" applies.
 Your best opportunities arise not from stagnant positions where you're utterly dominating, but rather from positions where you see the opportunity of the transition to the next position before your opponent does.
 This is absolutely true of the double under "stack pass."
-On the one hand, your guard is under attack, and you are at risk of having your guard passed.
+On the one hand, once your guard has been opened, your guard is under attack, and you are at risk of having your guard passed.
 On the other hand, many opportunities for attack open up.
 Here are three solid attacks from the position, all of which end up with you triangling your opponent.

 Prying the Arm Out